FAQs for Prospective Parents

 4. What discipline and reward systems are in place?

-On a weekly basis, each teacher nominates a pupil to be ‘Star of the Week’, this can be based on their work in class, homework, effort, behaviour, or for making a positive contribution to school life.
+At our school pupils can earn reward points that contribute towards a running total that is shared during our Celebration Assembly that is held regularly.
+There is a weekly reward for our class ‘Stars of the Week’, this can be based on their work in class, homework, effort, behaviour, or for making a positive contribution to school life.

 5. What is your SEN provision like?